 are many in the Church who sit on their hands, expecting God

-Him, believing all their
+Him, that all their

 They fail to understand the fundamentals of the gospel and of their own